git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 3. **Pan & Send** - Push 1: Press "Pan & Send" to enter (press multiple times to switch between the modes) - Push 2: Press "Mix" and "Send X" above the display.
 The 4th button above the display moves to the next sends page.
 Combine with Shift to move backwards.
     * 8 edit knobs: Change pan/send1-6 of selected 8 tracks.
 Hold **Shift** for fine adjustments.
+    * Sends can be dis-/enabled.
+Keep SHIFT pressed, then additionally SELECT and finally touch a knob which modifies a send.
     * Buttons behave as above.

 4. **Track** - Press "Track" (Push 1) or "Mix" (Push 2) to enter (press twice to toggle between normal and effect tracks)